sorelmitra/verifit/Readme.md

    my_driver(data)
 ```

 Now the framework will make sure to call `do-stuff` for each driver that is specified in the environment variable `MY_DRIVER`, or by default for the list declared in the fixture: `['my-service-rest', 'my-service-graphql', 'my-service-ui']`.
-Specifically, it will look for Python files named like this, in the same folder as your test file:
+Specifically, it will look for Python files named like this, in any folder known to PyTest:

 - `my-service-rest_do-stuff.py`: Do stuff via REST.
 - `my-service-graphql_do-stuff.py`: Do stuff via GraphQL.